apache/iotdb/docs/UserGuide/QuickStart/QuickStart.md

 to $IOTDB_JMX_OPTS in iotdb-env.sh. or iotdb-env.bat

-### Use Cli
+### Use Cli Tools

 IoTDB offers different ways to interact with server, here we introduce basic steps of using Cli tool to insert and query data.

 After installing IoTDB, there is a default user 'root', its default password is also 'root'.
-Users can use this default user to login Cli to use IoTDB.
+Users can use this default user to login Cli to operate IoTDB.
 The startup script of Cli is the start-cli script in the folder sbin.
 When executing the script, user should assign
 IP, PORT, USER_NAME and PASSWORD.
-The default parameters are "-h 127.0.0.1 -p 6667 -u root -pw -root".
+If the script does not give the corresponding parameters, the default parameters are "-h 127.0.0.1 -p 6667 -u root -pw -root".

 Here is the command for starting the Cli: